 The common name “crossvine” is thought to have come from the appearance of a cross-cut section of the plant’s stem.
 The genus name “Bignonia” honors the librarian of French King Louis XV.

 The Creek, Koasati, and Seminole indigenous peoples of what is now Florida, as well as the Houma of Louisiana, used crossvine roots and bark as a remedy for numerous medical conditions, including headaches, edema, rheumatism, and diphtheria.

 B. capreolata can be propagated from seeds and softwood cuttings.

-Purchase seeds or collect them from existing plants when the 4- to 8-inch-long seed pods are light brown, in late summer or early fall.
+Purchase seeds or collect them from existing plants when the four- to eight-inch-long seed pods are light brown, in late summer or early fall.

 You can store the seeds in an airtight container in the refrigerator for about a year.

 Crossvine seeds don’t need any special preparation, and you can expect a 90% germination rate, more or less.

 Plant seeds in a well-draining planter containing a mixture of peat, coarse sand, and perlite.
 Bury each seed one to two inches deep and water well.

 Keep the soil moist but don’t overwater.
 Expect germination within three weeks.

 Transplant seedlings into the garden when they are two to three inches tall and all risk of frost has passed.